nayasis/SimpleLauncher/README.md

 gradle bootJar
 ```
 JAR file will be created in <u>${Project Directory}**/build/libs**</u>
-It can be run like follow.
+It could be run like below.
 ```shell
 java -jar simplelauncher.jar
 ```